 Students' level of English is assessed during an interview and when necessary, supplemented with an English Assessment Test.
 Based on the results, students will be placed in the appropriate level of English class.

-Keystone International Schools have a two-semester system offering a more flexible academic schedule.
+Keystone International Schools have a tri-semester system offering a more flexible academic schedule.

-Typically, students take 4 credits during the first semester and 4 credits during the second semester.
+Typically, students take 3 credits during the first semester, 3 credits during the second semester and 2 credits in the last semester.
 If needed or desired, students can also take up to 2 credits during the Summer semester.

 This type of academic schedule, which is more aligned with college and university system prepares students for higher education.